-Jonathan J. Spitz is a Partner in the Atlanta, Georgia office of Jackson Lewis LLP and he is the national co-Coordinator of the Firm's Collegiate and Professional Sports industry group.
+Jonathan J. Spitz is a Shareholder in the Atlanta, Georgia office of Jackson Lewis P.C.

 Mr. Spitz coordinates Jackson Lewis’ labor practice for the Southeast region of the United States.
 He understands the practical and operational needs of clients, helping design pragmatic strategies to minimize risk and maximize performance.
 He was selected as a “Leader in the Field” by Chambers USA in 2009 and 2010.